-Similarly to most peers in the Nordics and Europe, KBN is entirely wholesale funded.
-Also in line with peers, KBN employs a diversified funding strategy whereby it issues debt in several markets and currencies, subscribed to by a wide variety of investors.
+Similar to most peers in the Nordics and Europe, KBN is entirely wholesale funded.
+Also in line with peers, KBN employs a diversified funding strategy, whereby it issues debt in several markets and currencies, subscribed to by a wide variety of investors.

 KBN has some contractual mismatches between assets and liabilities (see Exhibit 7), but is match-funded based on an anticipated average maturity on the assets according to historical data.
-Similarly to peers, KBN issues debt with option-like features and such structured funding could suddenly shorten KBN's liability profile.
-However, refinancing risk is mitigated by KBN's liquidity portfolio, which in size is approximately 48% of its lending book.
-In addition, for liquidity management purposes, KBN assumes its structured funding is called on the first possible call date.
+Similar to peers, KBN issues debt with option-like features, and such structured funding could suddenly shorten KBN's liability profile.
+However, refinancing risk is mitigated by KBN's liquidity portfolio, which in size was around 40% of its lending book as of September 2020.
+In addition, for liquidity management purposes, KBN assumes its structured funding will be called on the first possible call date.
 All these elements are taken into account in our a3 Funding Structure score.

-Exhibit 7

-KBN has some asset and liabilities maturity mismatches

-Net liquidity exposure by contractual time to maturity
+Exhibit 7 KBN has some asset and liabilities maturity mismatches Net liquidity exposure by contractual time to maturity